salikadave/freshers-interview-checklist/ds_algo/ds_algo.md

 - How will you search through 2 connected linked lists (sizes m, n) in less than O(m*n)?
 - Find the closest element to the given value from a sorted array (includes negative numbers as well) in less than O(n)?
 - How will you print the left representation of a binary tree (not a binary search tree)?
+- Demonstrate your understanding about merge sort.
+- Given a problem, perform binary search tree operations.
+- What do you mean by algorithms?
+Do not give me the literal definition.
+Impress me. `Creativity level MAX 💪🏻`
+- What is heap sort?
+- What is bubble sort?